riesacassano/Scramble_Music/readme.md

 1. `E3_raw_data_combining.py` combines the raw data for experiment 3, dataset A from `data/primary/` and saves it in `data/E3/`
 2. `E3_raw_data_wrangling.Rmd` takes the combined version of dataset 3A, adds the additional subjects from `subs_additional_E3A.xlsx`, and computes response rate and extracts timestamps.
 It then computes rate and extracts timestamps from dataset 3B, standardizes column names, and combines across datasets.
 Processed data is saved in `data/E3/`.

+## Other folders

+### Data dictionaries

+`data/data_dictionaries` contains the descriptions of data as promised elsewhere.

-## Subject info
+### Subject info

-This folder contains lists of subjects with complete datasets for each experiment and whether they were a musician or not (`data/subject_info/E*_sub_ids.xlsx`) as well as their years of musical experience, if applicable (`data/subject_info/E*_years_musical_exp.xlsx`, extracted from post-survey responses).
+`data/subject_info` contains lists of subjects with complete datasets for each experiment and whether they were a musician or not (`data/subject_info/E*_sub_ids.xlsx`) as well as their years of musical experience, if applicable (`data/subject_info/E*_years_musical_exp.xlsx`, extracted from post-survey responses).

+### Stimulus info

+`data/stimulus_info_E3` contains additional information about the stimuli that is necessary for running the E3 analyses.
+This included ground truth about event boundaries as well as pitch and rhythm information extracted from the MIDI files.

 # Analysis